-Contributed by: Maine Historical Society Date: 1881–1886 Location: Lewiston; Lewiston Owner: Dominican Fathers; French Catholic Society Commission Type: Architecture
+Contributed by: Maine Historical Society Date: 1881–1886 Location: Lewiston; Lewiston Clients: Dominican Fathers; French Catholic Society Architect: George M. Coombs; Coombs Bros.
+Architects

 John Bapst High School was dedicated in September 1928 to meet the expanding needs of Roman Catholic education in the Bangor area.
 The co-educational school operated until 1980, when the diocese closed it due to decreasing enrollment.
 Since then, it has been a private school known as John Bapst Memorial High School.

 Father John Bapst, a Jesuit, knew little of America or Maine when he arrived in Old Town in 1853 from Switzerland.
 He built churches and defended Roman Catholics against Know-Nothing activists, who tarred and feathered the priest in Ellsworth in 1854.

 Like many cities in France, Lewiston and Auburn's skylines are dominated by a cathedral-like structure, St. Peter and Paul Church.
 Now designated a basilica by the Vatican, it stands as a symbol of French Catholic contributions to the State of Maine.